awsdocs/amazon-redshift-developer-guide/doc_source/r_SIN.md

 # SIN Function<a name="r_SIN"></a>

 SIN is a trigonometric function that returns the sine of a number\.
-The return value is in radians and is between PI/2 and \-PI/2\.
+The return value is between `-1` and `1`\.

 ## Syntax<a name="r_SIN-synopsis"></a>